-This winery was started by Robert Craig in 1992; he has been involved in the wine industry for many years, most notably at The Hess Collection as their General Manager.
+He was involved in the wine industry for many years, initially with William Hill in developing a vineyard on Mt.
+Veeder and then later, at The Hess Collection as their General Manager.
 In addition he helped develop 300 vineyard acres on Mt.
-Veeder and was instrumental in forming a sub appellation for the Mt.
-Veeder area.
+Veeder and was instrumental in forming sub appellations for both Mt.
+Veeder area and Spring Mountain.
 Bob has been focused on hillside vineyards since he became interested in wine in the 1960’s.
-While now retired, over the years Robert spent a significant amount of time in some of the major hillside producing regions of Napa including Mt.
+Over the years Robert spent a significant amount of time in some of the major hillside producing regions of Napa including Mt.
 Veeder, Howell Mountain, Spring Mountain and Diamond Mountain.

 Robert Craig Winery owns the majority of their vineyard sources (they do buy fruit from select vineyards).
 They work with Napa Valley based hillside vineyards generally 1,600 feet or higher.

 The tasting room is elegant and includes both counter and sit down table seating.
 Looks are deceiving and it is wineries such as these that are fun to seek out.
-The inside tasting room has been tastefully restored from its previous industrial uses yet feels highly modern.
+The inside tasting room has been tastefully restored from its previous industrial uses yet feels completely modern.
 Robert Craig is appointment only and is setup to take only small groups.
 Typically tastings will be for your party only.
 The tasting is not rushed; it is very personal and informative; their staff is extremely knowledgeable about the wines and their vineyards.

 Two other must try wines are their Howell Mountain and Mt.
 Veeder Cabernet Sauvignon.
 The Mt.
 Veeder Cabernet Sauvignon was in fact their first wine produced as they did not yet own their Howell Mountain property (the site of their existing winery).
-The 2005 Howell Mountain Cabernet is one of our favorite Robert Craig wines.
+The 2005 Robert Craig Howell Mountain Cabernet is one of our favorite Robert Craig wines.
 It is unfined and unfiltered for maximum flavor and color.
 There is a mix of blackberry and white pepper on the palate with some subtle spices towards the finish (cloves, more pepper and even some anis).
 The 2005 was certainly one of our favorite wines until we tried the 2006 vintage.
-One word can be best used to describe that wine, awesome!
+One word can be best used to describe that wine, memorable!